citadeldao/polkadot/mobiledart.md

 The [Citadel.one](http://citadel.one/) mobile app is written in the Dart language and uses the Flutter framework.
 This is a cross-platform application for iOS and Android.

-We use [js library](https://github.com/citadeldao/citadel-lib) to work with Polka.
+We use [js library](https://github.com/citadeldao/citadel-lib) to work with Polkadot.
 In order to execute the js code in the mobile app, we use [invisible WebView](https://pub.dev/packages/flutter_inappwebview).
 The WebView contains only one script with the library code:

 ```